THE VFA PIONEER HISTORIES PROJECT

 JW: Comrades is good.

 BM: Yes, we were.
 We kept going back.
 After Peggy Dobbins – who was then in an organization called W.I.T.C.H; I think it had already formed – got arrested in Atlantic City, at the next meeting, she came in and everybody applauded.
-Peggy, what happened?
-What happened?
+“Peggy, what happened?
+What happened?”
 So, she told us the story.
 I think she got a fine.

 JW: Can I interrupt you one second?
 I just realized for our audience, they may not know what Atlantic City was.

-In the beginning, we were covered, because, of course, it was a great story, women rebelling.
-But they also ridiculed us.
-They were sarcastic about us.
-They didn’t take us seriously, as in the term, Women Lib-ers.
-Then we began going to meetings regularly.
-There was a conference in Thanksgiving.
-I mean, it was only about a month later, a month and a half.
+Then we began going to New York Radical Women meetings regularly.
+There was a Conference on Thanksgiving Day weekend.
 It turned out to be the last, but it was the first National Conference on the Women’s Liberation Movement.
-I think it was organized by Marilyn Webb, who was someone in The New Left.
+I think it was organized by Marilyn Webb, who was someone in The New Left, and others.

-It was organized by her in Illinois, Valhalla.
-I think we stayed at a YMCA camp.
-So, Sheila and I went out by plane.
+It took place in Valhalla, Illinois.
+We stayed at a YMCA camp.
+Sheila and I went out by plane.
 For me, I was naive.
 I had not been in the Civil Rights Movement.
 I had not been in The New Left.
-So, I didn’t really know everything that was going on.
-For example, Kathie Amatniek; at that first meeting I went to, I had read De Beauvoir, I mentioned all the things I had read and I had gotten from De Beauvoir the idea of, Subject, Other.
-And I thought, Well, yes, that kind of explains where women are at.
-But Kathy, in talking; she was leading the meeting, she threw out a line about, Women are oppressed.
-They’re oppressed by men.
+So, I didn’t really understand everything that was going on.
+Kathie Amatniek, at that first meeting I went to–I had read de Beauvoir and gotten the idea of Subject, Other.
+And I thought, “Well, yes, that kind of explains where women are at.”
+But Kathy, in talking; she was leading the meeting, she threw out a line about, “Women are oppressed.
+They’re oppressed by men.”
 She said it just like we all know that.
-And I heard it, and I thought, God, that is it.
+And I heard it, and I thought, “God, that is it.”

 So, then we were going to come back by plane.
 Instead, I think it was Ti-Grace Atkinson [who] asked Sheila whether or not she would like to come back with her and a few other women by car, because some people that they had come out with were going home a different way.
 We said, “Sure.”
 Now, this was a little car.
 There were six of us.
 And only two in the front, four in the back.
 Cold, no heater.
-But the people in the car were Ti-Grace Atkinson, Anne Koedt, Shulamith Firestone, and a woman by the name of Margaret Polotnik.
+But the people in the car were Ti-Grace Atkinson, Anne Koedt, Shulamith Firestone, and a woman by the name of Margaret Polatnik.
 And so, Shulie started talking.
-And she was a little discontent with New York Radical Women because there was too much consciousness raising.
+And she was a little discontented with New York Radical Women because there was too much consciousness raising.

 Consciousness raising was, you have a question, you go around the room, everyone speaks about their experience regarding that question.
-Say the question is, Do you want to get married?
-When do you lose your virginity?
+Say the question is, “Do you want to get married?
+When do did you lose your virginity?”
 It was very personal stuff.
-A lot of it was around body image.
+A lot of it was around the female body and body image.
 A lot of it was around your interactions with men.
 So, men were very prominent in these conversations.
-She wanted action, and she said that there was an opportunity for us to have an action.
+Shulie wanted action, and she said that there was an opportunity for us to have an action.

-There was going to be an anti-inaugural organized by an ad hoc organization.
+There was going to be an anti-inaugural protest organized by an ad hoc organization.
 I think MOBE, M-O-B-E and it stood for, National Mobilization Committee to End the War in Vietnam.
-So, there were going to be a lot of leftist organizations there.
-I think there was the representative of the Chicago 7.
-So, we said, “Sure.”
+There were going to be a lot of leftist organizations there.
+I think there was a representative of the Chicago 7.
+So, we said, Sure.”
 But Shulie said, “But we need an action.”
-So, Margaret Polotnik came up with this idea and we all agreed to it, men were burning their draft cards, we were going to give back the card we had, that said you’re registered to vote.
+Margaret Polatnick came up with this idea and we all agreed to it, men were burning their draft cards, we were going to give back the card we had, that said you’re registered to vote.
 We were going to give back the vote.

-Well, we were the last people to do our thing.
+Well, we were the last people to speak.
 It was raining.
 The audience, many of them were men, and they were just restless and started to get noisy.
 And Marilyn Webb came to the microphone and started talking.
-And at some point, she said, Women will take to the streets.
+And at some point, she said, “Women will take to the streets.”
 Meaning, we’re going to be like the women in Russia who paraded in 1905 and 1917 and started the revolution.
-Oh, my God.
-Pandemonium ensued.
-The men started jeering, they were saying, Take her off the stage and fuck her.
-Take off your clothes.
+Oh, my God. pandemonium ensued.
+The men started jeering, they were saying, “Take her off the stage and fuck her.
+Take off your clothes.”
 She soldiered through, and then it was Shulie’s turn.

 We had a couple of hundred people, and we had twelve women who agreed to testify.
 Several of them were in Redstockings.
 It was absolutely amazing.
 Susan Brownmiller was there because she had come to New York Radical Women, and she was a journalist.
-She wrote a story for The Voice, and it was very favorable.
-And I believe Gloria Steinem has written that going to that abortion meeting really set the click off on her head about what her direction was going to be.
+She wrote a story for The Village Voice, and it was very favorable.
+And I believe Gloria Steinem has written that going to that abortion meeting really set the click off in her head about what her direction was going to be.

 Dr. Rappaport was there, and he was someone who had performed illegal abortions.
 He had spent many years in prison, about nine years altogether.
 He got up at the end of it, and everybody clapped because he was a hero, but he started talking down to us.
 He was patronizing.
 He was telling us, “It’s about time that you women were doing something like this.”
 Anyway, Ellen Willis was across from me, and she got up.
-I don’t remember what she said.
+I don’t remember what she said exactly.
 She was angry, and she basically said, “Listen, this is our night.
 We’re talking.
 Everyone has to listen to us.
 You don’t have to tell us anything.”
-It was a very important.
+It was very important.
 I really thought it was great.
 She was not disrespectful, but it was just, “Wait a minute.
 You listen to us.”

 JW: Wow.
 That’s an amazing story.

-BM: So, we continued.
-We were in Redstockings, and at this point, New York Radical Women was a little bit limping along, but it had reorganized itself.
-The meetings were too many.
-There wasn’t room for everybody.
-People would come, they would then go.
-They didn’t come back.
-There was a reorganization plan presented by somebody by the name of Judy.
-Her name was Judy Gabri at that time, but she took back her own name, eventually, Judy Thiebault.
-She had been in the group a long time.
+BM: We were in Redstockings, and at this point, New York Radical Women was limping along, but it had reorganized itself.
+In the meetings there wasn’t room for everybody.
+People would come to a meeting but not come back.
+There was a reorganization plan presented by Judy Gabree, who had been in New York Radical Women for a long time.

 We divided up into three groups.
 We met monthly, and you could be in Redstockings if you wanted to.
-You could be in the Feminists, you could be in WITCH, but you came back as New York Radical Women.
+You could be in THE FEMINISTS, you could be in WITCH, but you came back as New York Radical Women.
 We had business meetings.
 We had a newsletter – we had about seven, I think, newsletters that we published.
 We had orientation meetings for new people.
 We had mailings and we were able to answer the mail.
 I don’t think we had a bank account because we didn’t pay dues or anything.
 We didn’t have much money.

 JW: And around when was that, would you say?

 BM: This was about the summer of ’69.
-Actually, when you think about it, you think, Well, it must have been a very long time, these events were all very compressed.
+Actually, when you think about it, you think, “Well, it must have been a very long time,” but these events were all very compressed.
 Everything that I’m going to talk about happened in a very short period of time.
-So, I took the summer off, but I decided to go to The Feminists, too, because supposedly it practiced participatory democracy, which is not something we had in Redstockings.
+So, I took the summer off, but I decided to go to THE FEMINISTS, too, because supposedly it practiced participatory democracy, which is not something we had in Redstockings.
 There were some people who were more influential than others, but there was no accountability.
-We didn’t really determine the direction the group was taking, and we thought it should be a much more democratic process involved.
+We didn’t really determine the direction the group was taking, and we thought there should be a much more democratic process involved.

 Sheila had researched it, and it’s a contract, but it’s not really written down anywhere and the terms of it come up when you get a divorce.
 And then the judge tells you, Well, no, he doesn’t love you, so what?
-As long as you’re doing the housework.
+As long as you’re doing the housework.”
 So, it was consciousness raising.
 It got, again, it got a lot of publicity.

 JW: We have come a ways, but we still have a ways to go, right?

 BM: Oh, my heavens, yes.
 And because of the Trump administration, now there’s a backlash, really, all of us are feeling it, right?
-So, in The Feminists, they had rules about speaking, and one thing was, you put in a chip each time you speak.
+So, in THE FEMINISTS, they had rules about speaking, and one thing was, you put in a chip each time you speak.
 Well, that didn’t work because some people, by 10 minutes into the meeting, all their chips were all gone.
 So, we had to get rid of that.
 But we still had this thing about a creative lot.

-Ti-Grace’s thing was, Every revolution needs a Mimeo machine.
-And so, we wrote a lot of articles.
-We got a lot of things.
-And we did these stencils.
-We used to do the stencils and then do the Mimeo machine.
-So, we bought a Mimeo.
-I mean, we got a second-hand Mimeo machine, so we could print our own literature.
+Ti-Grace’s thing was, “Every revolution needs a mimeo machine.”
+We wrote a lot of articles.
+We got a second-hand mimeo machine, so we could print our own literature.
 We have a literature list.
-And the idea was, people in a revolutionary group, everyone should be able to learn things.
-Everyone should be able to do stuff.
-Everyone should be able to participate in the decision making, stuff like that.
+And the idea was, people in a revolutionary group, everyone should be able to learn many things.
+Everyone should be able to do several tasks such as speaking and writing.
+Everyone should be able to participate in decision making.

-So, we went to the two congresses, the congresses to unite women, and we had other actions.
-Ti-Grace had a special relationship with the group in that she did stuff outside of the lot, so to speak.
-She was an independent person as Ti-Grace Atkinson, and so she could do press and things like that.
-And then she was out of the creative lot in the group, because she had speaking engagements.
-And at some point, because, as an independent person you can express things that are not group policy.
+We went to the two Congresses to Unite Women, and we had other actions.
+Ti-Grace had a special relationship with the group in that she did feminist activities outside of the lot.
+She was an independent person as Ti-Grace Atkinson, and so she could do press, for example, as herself.
+And then she was out of the creative lot in the group, because she had her speaking engagements.
+But as an independent person you can express things that are not group policy.

 It was a small little world.
 Maybe nobody on the outside noticed it, but people within the movement noticed it.
-So, we said, Ti-Grace, you got to be in the lot with us, and that’s it.
+We said, Ti-Grace, you got to be in the lot with us, and that’s it.”
 And we discussed it with her, and she didn’t see it that way.
-And so, we didn’t kick her out of the group or anything, but she did say, I have to leave then.
+And so, we didn’t kick her out of the group or anything, but she did say, I have to leave then.”
 So, at some point, she did leave.

-We went to other people’s conferences, and we got involved with other people in the movement.
-We had a prostitution conference, which ended up not so good, but we tried to tackle all the different issues.
-For example, Anne Koedt called us and said, I need an article for Notes.
-We had contributed to Notes from the second year, and then we contributed to Notes from the third year, and she said, I need an article on rape, because rape was becoming an issue.
+We went to other groups’ conferences, and we joined with other groups in holding conferences.
+We had a Prostitution Conference, which ended up not so good, but we tried to tackle all the different issues.
+For example, Anne Koedt called us and said, “I need an article on rape for Notes.”
+We had contributed to Notes from the Second Year.
+Pam Kearon and I wrote “Rape: An Act of Terror” for Notes from the Third the Year.
 New York Radical Feminists had a conference on rape.
 They had many conferences.
-And so, we wrote the first article in the movement, on rape.
+And so, we wrote the first article in the movement on rape.
 Susan Griffin, out in California, is a feminist writer.
-She had written something through Ramparts on rape.
+She had written an article in Ramparts on rape.
 Excellent article.
 But ours was the first within the movement.

 JW: And what was the prostitution meeting?